Thriftstudio

 THE PRODUCT

 Thriftstudio is an e-commerce website for a fictional local thrift store, offering an extensive range of clothing and accessories for men, women, and kids, from fast fashion to luxury brands.
-Designed to provide a flexible and comfortable shopping experience through convenient filters, personalized notifications on new arrivals and sales, with the option for home delivery or in-store pickup, the website and app bring the joy of thrift shopping right to the users’ fingertips.

 THE PROBLEM